hoelzer-lab/rnaflow/README.md

 Genomes and annotations from --species, if --include_species is set, --genome and --annotation are concatenated.

 Input:
---reads                  a CSV file following the pattern: Sample,R,Condition,Patient for single-end or Sample,R1,R2,Condition,Patient for paired-end
+--reads                  a CSV file following the pattern: Sample,R,Condition,Source for single-end or Sample,R1,R2,Condition,Source for paired-end
                                     (check terminal output if correctly assigned)
                                     In default all possible comparisons of conditions in one direction are made.
 Use --deg to change this.
 --species                specifies the species identifier for downstream path analysis.